 It's important for home sellers to be aware of closing costs to avoid being shocked by a smaller profit due to closing costs.
 Here’s what sellers in Virginia need to know about closing costs and how to walk away with more money.

 Closings costs are an assortment of fees paid during the final stage of a home sale.
 These fees cover a variety of services from home appraisal costs to credit reports and, in total, can be as much as 7% of a home’s final sale price.

 Virginia home sellers are typically responsible for paying closings costs that can be up to 3% of a home’s sale price.
 Not to mention, this doesn’t include realtor commission fees which are 6% of a home’s sale price on average.
 In short, sellers can expect to pay around 9% of a home’s sale price in related fees when selling their home.

 However, it’s possible to save money and boost the net profits from your sale.
-Sellers can avoid paying full realtor commission fees by working with a full-service, flat-fee real estate agent.
+Sellers can avoid paying full realtor commission fees by working with a full-service local real estate agent.
 These agents provide the same great service at a much lower price, which saves up to 50% on commissions at closing.

 It’s important for sellers to know what costs they’ll be responsible for covering so they can budget appropriately and avoid unexpected expenses.
 Check out our guide on closing costs for Virginia home sellers and discover how to save big.